mulle-sde/mulle-sde/README.md

 ![](dox/mulle-sde-dependency.png)

 *Dependencies* are typically GitHub projects, that provide a library (like zlib) or headers.
-These will be downloaded, unpacked and built into `dependencies` with the next build:
+These will be downloaded, unpacked and built into `dependency` with the next build:

 ```